 - Savings bonds are easy to cash at a local bank or online through your TreasuryDirect account.

-- You do not need to wait until the bond matures to cash it out
+- You do not need to wait until the bond matures to cash it out.

-- Taxes are due the year that you cash the savings bonds
+- Taxes are due the year that you cash the savings bonds.

 What Are Alternatives to U.S. Savings Bonds?

 There are alternatives to U.S. savings bonds that will offer a similar amount of security with a better rate of return.
-You may want to consider looking into CDs or annuities if you want very financially conservative investments.
-You may also want to consider choosing mutual funds with a solid rate of return.
-They will offer a better rate of return on your money over time.
-If you are looking for a way to finance education, a good 529 plan or an education IRA are the best ways to save for education.
+You may want to consider looking into CDs or annuities if you prefer more financially conservative investments.
+Consider choosing mutual funds with a solid rate of return.
+They will offer a better return on your investment over time.

 How Do I Cash a Savings Bond?

-If you receive savings bonds as an inheritance you will need to fill out the proper paperwork and settle the estate in order to cash them out.
+If you receive savings bonds as an inheritance, you will need to fill out the proper paperwork and settle the estate in order to cash them out.
 This can be a complicated process, and it can take quite a bit of time.
 However, it may be beneficial to do so.
 Older bonds continue earning interest, some up to 30 years after the issue date, so you may be able to get more money than the face value.
 You can also check online to find out how much the savings bonds are worth.

-What Should I Do With Savings Bonds That I Currently Have?
+What Should I Do with Savings Bonds That I Currently Have?

-Depending on the amount of interest, you may need to plan to pay taxes on them when you file your taxes.
-If the amount is large, you will need to contact your accountant to see how to change your tax situation.
-However, if the interest is minimal, more than likely, you should be able to cover the taxes without too much issue.
+Depending on the amount of interest, you may need to plan to pay significant taxes on the bonds when you file your taxes.
+If the amount is large, contact your accountant to see how it will change your tax situation.
+However, if the interest is minimal, you should be able to cover the taxes without too much issue.